 Holes in interior paneling and drywall can allow a lot of air into the home.
 In weatherization work, you generally don't want to get involved in doing cosmetic work.
 But sometimes you'll have to repair these damaged surfaces when they allow a lot of infiltration, or when they prevent you from installing insulation.
+Leave the surface in a paint-ready condition.

-Repairing Interior Surfaces
+Repairing Interior Surfaces.
 If the holes are big enough, you can get big improvements from wall and ceiling repair.
 But you should avoid doing a big interior makeover: just plug the big holes and move on.